 Wikipedia can give more details for the curious.

 When to see the Perseids

 The Perseids meteor shower can be observed from mid-July to the end of August.
-Its peak period in 2018 is between 11 and 13 August, with 3 am on 13 August being the hour with the highest peak expected.
+Its peak period in 2020 is between the early morning hours of 11 to 12 (Tuesday to Wednesday) and 12 to 13 (Wednesday to Thursday); these are the hours with the highest expected peak in Malaga.

 Approximately 100 shooting stars will be visible every half hour.

 When and how to see the Perseids in Malaga

 Like any other celestial phenomenon (see the Blood Moon), the best place to see the Perseids is at high altitude; the higher you are the better you can enjoy a meteor shower.